 For practicality, choose containers that will overwinter in your area.
 Glazed ceramic, resin, or plastic pots have good longevity and protect plants in the winter.
 Unglazed terracotta will absorb moisture, freeze, and crack, so it is best to store those for mild weather use only.

-There are also great all-weather containers like these with double-walled construction that insulates the soil and comes with a 10-year warranty.
+There are also great all-weather containers like the ones shown here with double-walled construction that insulates the soil and comes with a 10-year warranty.
 These are certain to make it through many winters.

-Choose pots that are large enough to hold the soil needed to chill the bulbs without damaging them.
-The larger the pot also means you can add a lot more bulbs which will give an impressive spring display.
-Half wine or whiskey barrels make wonderful bulb planters.
+Choose large pots to hold the soil needed to chill the bulbs without damaging them.
+The larger the pot also means adding a lot more bulbs, giving an impressive spring display.
+Half wine or whiskey barrels also make wonderful bulb planters.

 Choose Containers with Drainage